The Essential Best and Average Rate of Convergence of the Exact Line Search Gradient Descent Method: Introduction

 (The last column is based on three independent samples of $z \sim N(0,I_n)$.)
 Evidently, the condition numbers do not increase with the dimension $n$ in the first and third columns, while a near linear growth is observed in the second column.

 We now illustrate (iii); moreover, we present experimental results suggesting that exact line search GD performs favorably compared to constant step size GD.
 For the latter, we first show how to efficiently compute the line search function $p(t) := f(x+ td)$ by combining \eqref{eq:PhaseRetrievalQuartic} and \eqref{eq:PhaseRetrievalQuarticGrad}.
 Write $A = [a_1, \cdots, a_m] \in \bR^{n \times m}$.
-We can compute the gradient descent direction together with the line search polynomial $p(t)$ by computing the following sequence of vectors and scalars, with the computational complexity of each listed in parenthesis:
+We can compute the gradient descent direction, the line search polynomial $p(t)$, and the final `optimum' step size $s^\ast$ by computing a sequence of vectors and scalars in Algorithm~\ref{alg:ExactLineSearchPhaseRetrieval} below, with the computational complexity of each step listed in curly braces.

-In above, $u\cdot v$ for two vectors $u$, $v$ of the same length stands for componentwise multiplication, and $v^2 :=v\cdot v$.
-As we can see, the dominant steps are steps (1), (3) and (4).
-As only steps (1)-(3) are necessary for constant step size GD, we conclude that, for the phase retrieval problem, \textbf{exact line search GD is about 50\% more expensive per iteration than constant step size GD}.
+In the algorithm description, $u\cdot v$, for two vectors $u$, $v$ of the same length, stands for componentwise multiplication, and $v^2 :=v\cdot v$.
+Notice that the exact step size $s^\ast$ in step 8 can be found in constant time by a root finder.
+(Since the degree is $4$, there is even a closed-formed formula for the roots.)
+As we can see, the dominant steps are steps 1, 3 and 4.
+As only steps 1-3 are necessary for constant step size GD, we conclude that, for the phase retrieval problem, \textbf{exact line search GD is about 50\% more expensive per iteration than constant step size GD}.